 - large pot, big spoon, and funnel are also very helpful

-Put about a half gallon of water into your big pot with your flowers and bring to a boil.
+Put about a half gallon of water into a big pot with the flowers and bring to a boil.

 Once it comes to a boil turn off the heat and let the flowers steep for at least 20 minutes or so.
 While the water is still warm add the honey and stir it until it dissolves.

 The smell of this wildflower tea was absolutely amazing.
 Use the funnel to pour the “must” into your one gallon jar.

-Add the golden raisins and 1/2 lemon, thinly sliced.
+Add the golden raisins and ½ lemon, thinly sliced.

 Use a thermometer if need be, and when it’s cool enough add ½ package of yeast (refrigerate the other half for later use).

 Cap the jug and shake it for a minute or two to distribute the yeast.
 After shaking, you should see the little yeasty beasties floating around.
 Cute, aren’t they?